Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

     Average block time is set to 5000ms.
     DONE

-In particular, the files of interest to you are ``./genesis.dat``, containing the genesis block data, and ``./bakers/baker-0-credentials.json``, containing the credentials of the single baker account that was created.
+File ``./genesis.dat`` contains the genesis block data and ``./bakers/baker-0-credentials.json`` the credentials of the single baker account that was created.
+You supply these to the node binary to run the baker node.
+Keys for all generated accounts are output in the ``./accounts`` directory, and can be used when submitting transactions on behalf of the accounts, for instance using the `Concordium Client <concordium-client>`_ command-line tool.

 Running the chain
 =================

-Now run the chain by starting a single baker node.
-The node expects the ``genesis.dat`` to reside in a configuration directory, so first create a working directory for the node data and configuration and copy ``genesis.dat`` to it:
+Now run the chain by starting the baker node.
+The node expects the ``genesis.dat`` to be placed in its configuration directory, so first create a working directory for the node data and configuration and copy ``genesis.dat`` to it:

 .. code-block:: console

     mkdir localchain-node-0
     cp ./genesis.dat localchain-node-0/

-Now run the baker node as follows:
+Now run the baker node:

 .. code-block:: console